State-Dependent Lyapunov Analysis of Rank-1 Matrix Factorization: Gradient Descent Dynamics via State-Dependent Level Sets

 We now consider rank-1 matrix factorization, i.e., $k=1$ in the setup of Section~\ref{subsec:rank 1 matrix factorization}.
 After the standard orthogonal reduction and the rescaling, the reduced GD dynamics $\gd_\eta^\fac$ on $(a_t,b_t,u_t,v_t)\in\RR^4$ are

-The set of global minimizers $\mathcal M^\ast$ and the stationary set $\mathcal S$ are
+The set of global minimizers $\mathcal M$ and the stationary set $\mathcal S$ are

-The convergence analysis follows the same certificate-based strategy as in Section~\ref{subsec:scalar_factorization}, with one additional complication: the non-minimizing part $\mathcal S\setminus\mathcal M^\ast$ is a continuum, so we must rule out convergence to this set.
+The convergence analysis follows the same certificate-based strategy as in Section~\ref{subsec:scalar_factorization}, with one additional complication: the set of non-minimizing stationary points $\mathcal S\setminus\mathcal M$ is a positive-dimensional set, and we must rule out convergence to this set.

 We extend the certificate to incorporate the off-signal components $(u,v)$: